BRCA Gene Testing Using 23andMe Raw Data

 Xcode’s BRCA test from ancestry DNA raw data

-Xcode’s BRCA gene testing from 23andMe DNA raw data panel targets genes which are associated with cancer susceptibility.
-This includes high penetrance, FDA authorized genes like BRCA1, BRCA2, TP53 as well as genes which have middle and low penetrance levels.
+Xcode’s BRCA gene testing from the 23andMe DNA raw data panel targets genes which are associated with cancer susceptibility.
+This includes high penetrance, FDA authorized genes like BRCA1, BRCA2, TP53 as well as genes that have middle and low penetrance levels.
 These markers are common in people of Ashkenazi Jewish descent.
-The test can potentially identify risk for breast cancer.
+The test can potentially identify the risk for breast cancer.
 This information can be used to develop personalized screening schedules and preventive strategies to reduce risk.
 Taking a genetic counseling session using this report can prove very useful.

 The report includes the following aspects:

 - BRCA Gene Testing and Predisposition to Breast Cancer